 In multiple countries, women’s rights are being rolled back with anti-feminist rhetoric and policies.
 There has also been an upsurge in femicide.

-In neighbouring Pakistan the annual Aurat March in honour of International Women’s Day has been the target of an extremist backlash by the Pakistani Taliban, who have made threats against women’s rights activists and the march’s organisers, demanding that they be prosecuted for blasphemy.
+In neighbouring Pakistan the annual Aurat March in honour of International Women’s Day has been the target of an extremist backlash by the Pakistani Taliban.
+They have made threats against women’s rights activists and the march’s organisers, demanding that they be prosecuted for blasphemy.

 In Kenya there is currently an epidemic of violence against women.
 Activists in the East African country report they are experiencing an increased rate of femicide (the intentional murder of women or girls primarily because of their sex) and are calling on the Kenyan government to act.
 A key demand from activists is the establishment of “femicide” as a separate legal charge from homicide.

-In China, the government is trying to silence feminists as it tightens social control, imposing strict censorship policies, including banning feminist terms and content they see as “harmful speech” or “inciting conflict between the genders.”
+In China, the government is trying to silence feminists as it tightens social control, imposing strict censorship policies.
+These include banning feminist terms and content they see as “harmful speech” or “inciting conflict between the genders.”

 Countries in the West often considered “progressive” are not immune from this attack on women’s human rights.
 In America, women and girls are facing increasing restrictions to their sexual and reproductive health and rights as the Supreme Court and multiple states have moved to ban or heavily restrict access to legal abortions.